Antibiotics save lives all over the world.

-Avoiding alcohol when you’re feeling unwell is generally a safe practice, as alcohol consumption can make you feel worse.
-Consult your doctor or chat with a K physician about drinking alcohol if you’re prescribed an antibiotic.
+Avoiding alcohol when you’re feeling unwell is generally a safe practice, as alcohol consumption can make you feel worse, can prolong your infection, and can increase your risk of side effects.

 How K Health Can Help

-Did you know you can get affordable primary care with the K Health app?
-Download K to check your symptoms, explore conditions and treatments, and if needed text with a doctor in minutes.
-K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data.
+Did you know you can get affordable virtual care with the K Health app?
+Download K to check your symptoms, explore conditions and treatments, and if needed text with a doctor or licensed provider in minutes for just $73.

 K Health has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.